ncocana/04_06_ASSI_Script_Your_Database/README.md

 ### ddl.sql

-This script creates the database and the type of data.
+This script creates the database and its tables, in which we define what find of data can be inserted in them.

 Example: